geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Yeah, because until we delete lazy.py, I can't rewrite the gradient thing. where I want to change the backwards API to no longer have dot backwards and requires grad.
 I want it to be like a lost dot gradient list of tensors.
-But until we have Uops, I can't do that.
+But until we have UOps, I can't do that.
 So I do think, yeah, deleting lazy.py is the highest priority, higher than making everything a pattern matcher.

 **Qazalin** [00:20:00]